Stroomversnelling/monitoring_api/README.md

 Standard Github workflow applies.
 On top of that, the following is proposed:

 1. Every company working on implementation does so using their own branch.
 On the 24th of January 2019, we discuss all proposed changes and the admin will update those in the master branch and on SwaggerHub.
 2. If you encounter bugs or want to request additional features, please use the "Issues" section.
+If you are going to work on one of the issues, please assign it to yourself so other people know they shouldn't work on it at the same time.
 3. If there are important discussions between now and the 24th of January, please use the "Wiki" section to propose changes and discuss the merits of these changes.
 4. If you learn something about the API and its implementation, please use the "Wiki" section to add to the documentation.
-5. If the functionality of Swagger is required (e.g. stub generation or visualizing the yaml) and your branch is not yet in SwaggerHub, every company is expected to use their own Swagger Editor, SwaggerHub environment or other yaml editor to use their branch of the API specifications.
+5. If the functionality of Swagger is required (e.g. stub generation or visualizing the yaml) and your branch is not yet in SwaggerHub, every company is expected to use their own Swagger Editor, SwaggerHub environment or other yaml editor.

 If you need anything in the meantime, please contact the admin, mwitkamp@stroomversnelling.nl.